As a new world order takes shape, the debate over the merits of globalization are raging. Let’s hope sensible heads prevail.

 Today, everything has changed.
 Antiestablishment rhetoric has proven to be a winning political platform and globalization has become the sacrificial lamb.
 The election of Donald Trump, the vote for Britain to leave the EU, the rise of populist parties in Europe all point to a decidedly anti-establishment and anti-globalization fervor.

 While that may be the subtle narrative in the West, it is not the view shared in the East.
-In the emerging markets, globalisation continues to be seen as the key to development, growth and prosperity.
+In the emerging markets, globalization continues to be seen as the key to development, growth and prosperity.
 New trade agreements are being penned, regional bodies are being formed and protectionist measures are being removed.

-So, there is a yin and a yang to globalisation.
+So, there is a yin and a yang to globalization.
 It allows for simultaneous access to technology which is wonderful for emerging markets but a massive risk for the mature markets as competition increases.
 It opens up global trade and investment, unlocking productivity in low-cost markets but eroding job markets in high-cost ones.
-It reduces consumer costs and improves standards — something the developing world dearly needs — but it also reduces profit margins and commoditises products.
+It reduces consumer costs and improves standards — something the developing world dearly needs — but it also reduces profit margins and commoditizes products.
 Some see disruption where others see opportunity.
 Some see fiscal risk where others see stability.

-The concern is that, rather than create new ways of moving forward, the forces against globalisation will instigate a retreat, swiftly and irrevocably removing all of the hard-fought gains that have already been won in the West and sapping hope for the gains anticipated in the East.
+The concern is that, rather than create new ways of moving forward, the forces against globalization will instigate a retreat, swiftly and irrevocably removing all of the hard-fought gains that have already been won in the West and sapping hope for the gains anticipated in the East.

 © 2019 KPMG International Cooperative (“KPMG International”), a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
 All rights reserved.